What Training Do I Need for a Career As a Motion Picture Producer?

 |Similar Occupations||Actor, art director, film and video editor, multimedia artists and animators, writers and authors|

 Preparation and Experience

 According to the BLS, many motion picture producers start out working as business managers for production companies where they learn the business side of the movie industry and build a valuable personal network.
 However, you don't need to have a bachelor's or master's degree in business management to become a film producer.
-Many artists (actors, film editors, etc.) in the motion picture industry use their firsthand knowledge of filmmaking and their personal connections to promote projects in which they have a personal interest.
+Many artists (actors, film editors, etc.) in the motion picture industry use their education background in film or theater, their firsthand knowledge of filmmaking and their personal connections to promote projects in which they have a personal interest.